scramjet/mpedn/README.md

 ## Note To Users MPEdn 0.1

-Release 0.2 will break your code slightly -- sorry!
+Release 0.2 will break existing -- sorry!
 The default setting for automatically outputting NSDictionary string keys as keywords (the `MPEdnWriter useKeywordsInMaps` property) has changed from YES to NO in 0.2.
 If you wish to preserve the 0.1 behaviour, use `objectToEdnStringAutoKeywords` rather than `objectToEdnString` to generate EDN output.

 Also, keywords are now realised as `MPEdnKeyword` instances rather than strings as in 0.1.
 To get the old behaviour, set the `keywordsAsStrings` property on MPEdnParser or use `[NSString ednStringToObjectKeywordsAsStrings]`.